Lynxmotion/SES-P-ROS2-Arms/README.md

 ```
 * Note: For the 6DoF version add an extra - 0

+--------------------------- TODO END ---------------------------

 ### LSS Ignition MoveIt Example

+**Follow Goal Demo (Simulation)**

 The lss_ign_moveit_example package contains an example of a C++ implementation to follow a target.
 This is simulated in Gazebo Ignition, the target (box) can be moved in the world and the Arm will move to the desired position.

-**Follow Goal Demo (Simulation)**

 ```
 ros2 launch pro_sim_examples ex_cpp_follow_target.launch.py size:=900